 Once I started to notice that I was able to observe a situation as it happened, it allowed me to choose my reaction in the moment.

 Major inner growth!

-So how do YOU know if you need to set some new personal growth goals?
+So how do YOU know if you need to set new personal growth goals?

 Let’s find out!

-- What situations do your old thought patterns still kick in just like they were back then?
-Write down one or a few of those all to familiar situations.
+- In what situations do your old thought patterns still kick in just like they were back then?
+Write down one or a few of those in familiar situations.

 - How did you feel then?
 How do you feel now?